RAF Hawkinge: Post war

-In the 1950s, RAF Hawkinge became a Woman's Officer Cadet Training Unit, under the command of Group Officer Jean Conan Doyle, the daughter of Sir Arthur Conan-Doyle.
-Group Officer Conan-Doyle went on to become the most senior woman officer in the Royal Air Force with the rank of Air Commandant.
+RAF Hawkinge became a Woman's Officer Cadet Training Unit between June 1960 and January 1962, under the command of Group Officer Jean Conan Doyle, the daughter of Sir Arthur Conan Doyle.

 The Home Command Gliding Centre was ancillary to the training unit, the reason being that the grass airfield made it ideal for ATC Cadets to learn to fly sail planes.

 Units

 The following units were here at some point: